irods/irods_client_rest_cpp/README.md

 $ make -j package
 ```

+Note: For machines with fewer than 4 cores or heavy workloads, building using the `-j` option with `make` should be done with caution.
+Refer to the manual for more information on this topic: https://www.gnu.org/software/make/manual/make.html#Parallel-Execution

 ## Building with Docker

 This repository provides a Dockerfile with all of the tools needed to build a package for Ubuntu 20.04.